Thermi/docker-makepkg/README.md

 * -x: Pass in the host's pacman.conf into the docker image.
 * -y: Force disabling of pump mode.
 By default, distcc `pump` mode is used to accelerate the compiling of code.
 * -z: Do not download missing PGP keys.
 By default, the downloading of missing PGP keys is _enabled_.
+* -Z          Do not copy the sources.
+Work directly in the package directory.
 * -e [E]: This executes the passed string as command in the container after copying of the package source.
 This can be used to, for example, install prerequired packages or perform arbitrary actions in the container.

 ## The docker image